DiegoxK/T3Cloneathon/README.md

 🚧 **This project is a work-in-progress and is currently undergoing a significant refactor to use Convex and the latest Vercel AI SDK.** 🚧

-An ambitious project to build a feature-rich, multi-LLM chat application inspired by the T3 Cloneathon.
+An ambitious project to build a feature-rich, multi-LLM chat application for the [T3 Cloneathon](https://cloneathon.t3.chat/).
 The goal is to create a comprehensive, customizable, and high-performance AI chat experience that goes beyond a simple interface.

 ## Core Vision